-There are a range of supportive measures UNH offers to complainants who report sexual assault, domestic violence, dating violence, and/or stalking.
-Supportive measures may include changes to academic, working, transportation, and living situations if requested by the victim and reasonable available.
-UNH may also issue a no contact order, directing the alleged offender(s) not to contact the victim or a directive ordering the alleged offender and complainant not to have contact with each other.
-Supportive measures can be ongoing, are not necessarily tied to the outcome of a disciplinary action and will be developed on a case-by-case basis in response to the request and concerns of the victim.
-UNH can assist students in developing a safety plan as well.
-For more information about institutional no-contact orders and how to request accommodations, please see the "Reporting and Resources" section of this document.
+There are a range of supportive measures UNH offers to impacted parties who report sexual assault, domestic violence, dating violence, and/or stalking.
+Supportive measures may include changes to academic, working, transportation, and living situations if requested by the impacted party and reasonable available.
+UNH may also issue a mutual no contact order, a directive ordering the alleged offender and impacted party not to have contact with each other.
+Supportive measures can be ongoing, are not necessarily tied to the outcome of a disciplinary action and will be developed on a case-by-case basis in response to the request and concerns of the impacted party.
+UNH can assist impacted parties in developing a safety plan as well.
+For more information about no-contact orders related to sexual assault, domestic violence, dating violence, and/or stalking, and how to request supportive measures, please contact the Civil Rights & Equity Office (contact information available in the "Reporting and Resources" section of this document).